AkshTi/Non-Invasive-Stress-Detection-from-Video/README.md

 # Non-Invasive-Stress-Detection-from-Video
 We present a non-invasive stress detector that identifies an individual's stress from video.
-It takes a multimodal approach to evaluate stress features through gacial recordings, and alerts the user in case they experience medium to high stress.
+It takes a multimodal approach to evaluate stress features through facial recordings, and alerts the user in case they experience medium to high stress.

 ---
 # How To Use